 Palace Theatre

-One of Plymouth's finest surviving Victorian buildings, which could make a viable music or community venue; in an area targeted for regeneration.
+One of Plymouth's finest surviving Victorian buildings, located in an area targeted for regeneration, which could make a viable music or community venue.

 Corner photo of Plymouth Palace with its art nouveau armada tiles adorning the facade.